 Durability and Construction

 As Sam, GGR Facility Manager, mentioned earlier, the Speediance parts feel quite “white-label,” and Coop noted that overall, the machine doesn’t feel as durable as Tonal.
-However, we think that with moderate use—assuming no software issues—Speediance will hold up fine.
-At this time, we’re not sure if it’s a lifetime product or if it’s something customers might find themselves upgrading after a few years.
+Initially, we weren’t sure if it was a lifetime product or something customers would need to upgrade after a few years.
+However, now that we’ve owned the machine for several years, we think Speediance will hold up fine.

 The Ergonomics